 With continuous deployment, Netlify attempts to ignore builds when they're not required, only building when your site requires it.

-Depending on your Deploy contexts settings, any time there is a change in a linked repository, Netlify tries to determine whether there are changes in the site’s base directory by comparing the last known version of the files in that directory.
+Depending on your Branches settings, any time there is a change in a linked repository, Netlify tries to determine whether there are changes in the site’s base directory by comparing the last known version of the files in that directory.
 If no change is detected, the build system cancels and essentially skips the build, returning early from the build process.
 This ignore builds behavior is available for sites linked to a Git repo after October 3rd, 2019.